lob/lob-address-elements/README.md

 </body>
 </html>
 ```
 Embed the Lob Address Elements library using a &lt;script&gt; tag and then enable autocompletion and verification behaviors by decorating relevant HTML elements with `data-lob-*` attributes.
+For your convenience, we host a minified version of the library at `https://birdeau.s3.amazonaws.com/lob/lob-address-elements-0.1.0.min.js`.
 For example:
 ```
 <!DOCTYPE html>
 <html>